 \subsection{Data Collection}

-Three researchers on the research team---a postdoctoral fellow and two graduate students---constructed datasets capturing community rules on each platform. \begin{itemize} \item \textbf{Reddit:} We crawled Reddit's public API from 2020 to 2022 and recorded every publicly available subreddit's rules data and community characteristics.
-We excluded subreddits with fewer than 1,000 members to ensure some expectation of activity, resulting in a final data set with ~700,000 communities. \item \textbf{Fandom:} We used a February 2020 snapshot from the Internet Archive\footnote{\url{https://archive.org/details/wikiteam_2020-02-09}} that included the edit histories of ~340,000 Fandom wikis.
-We excluded communities fewer than 200 unique article contributors and 10,000 daily article edits to ensure activity as well.
-We then downloaded policy and rule-related pages for each community. \item \textbf{Fediverse:} We used an iterative sampling process beginning with the server \texttt{mastodon.social} (because of its centrality and status within the broader Fediverse network), discovering additional servers from its peer connections, and continuing discovering connections from connections.
-From this list of Fediverse servers, we then downloaded and extracted the rule texts from the /texttt{/about/more} HTML data on Mastodon servers and the \texttt{/static/terms-of-service.html} HTML data on Pleroma servers as a snapshot of data from September 25, 2021. \end{itemize}
+Three members of the research team---a postdoctoral fellow and two graduate students---constructed datasets capturing community rules on each platform. \begin{itemize} \item \textbf{Reddit:} We crawled Reddit's public API from 2020 to 2022 and recorded every publicly available subreddit's rules data and community characteristics.
+We excluded subreddits with fewer than 1,000 members to ensure some expectation of activity, resulting in a final dataset with approximately 700,000 communities. \item \textbf{Fandom:} We used a February 2020 snapshot from the Internet Archive\footnote{\url{https://archive.org/details/wikiteam_2020-02-09}} that included the edit histories of approximately 340,000 Fandom wikis.
+We excluded communities with fewer than 200 unique article contributors and 10,000 article edits to ensure activity as well.
+We then downloaded policy and rule-related pages for each community. \item \textbf{Fediverse:} We used an iterative sampling process beginning with the server \texttt{mastodon.social} (because of its centrality and status within the broader Fediverse network), discovering additional servers from its peer connections, and continuing to discover connections from connections.
+From this list of Fediverse servers, we then downloaded and extracted the rule texts from the \texttt{/about/more} HTML data on Mastodon servers and the \texttt{/static/terms-of-service.html} HTML data on Pleroma servers as a snapshot of data from September 25, 2021. \end{itemize}